CirciuAndreea/IonicApp/README.md

 # IonicApp
-- show a list of cars
+- show a list of cakes
-- add or edit cars
+- add or edit cakes
 - authenticate user
 - provide offline support - persist data on the local storage
 - provide online support - synchronize data to/from a remote location